-HARN, it has formulated a performance monitoring policy for all employees, monitored new investigated laws and regulations, changes in government policies, e.g. laws on trade competition and the Public Procurement and Supplies Management Act, laws concerning public-sector financial discipline, laws on anti-corruption, Personal Data Protection Act (PDPA), human rights law, laws on cybersecurity, climate change law, and laws whose interpretation is unclear, causing a discrepancy in compliance as well as its HARN image and reputation. and comprehensive solutions, can fully meet satisfaction customers, due to customers will consider the convenience of ordering goods from dealers who have the required goods.
-HARN, as a multi-brand dealer, has a team proficient in goods, maintains good relations with customers for a long time, and has a strong customer base in many industries, which can help reduce the risk of sales decline when any brand owner enters the Thai market.
-Over the past years, some brand owners from abroad assigned their subsidiaries to directly operate on their behalf, but they failed, so they have switched back to the original distribution method through distributors, it is therefore classified as assessment the risk control at a satisfactory level.
+HARN, it has formulated a performance monitoring policy for all employees, monitored new investigated laws and regulations, changes in government policies, e.g. laws on trade competition and the Public Procurement and Supplies Management Act, laws concerning public-sector financial discipline, laws on anti-corruption, Personal Data Protection Act (PDPA), human rights law, laws on cybersecurity, climate change law, and laws whose interpretation is unclear, causing a discrepancy in compliance as well as its HARN image and reputation.

 To ensure that HARN's operation complies with the laws, regulations, announcements, rules, the public sector's, and regulatory corporate, directives that bind businesses to be enforced in the future, include operation context as well as changes.
 HARN has determined the acceptable risk level of the organization, communication with management and employee to raise awareness of the workplace rules, as well as set goals to monitor and prevent risks of violating laws and regulations related to business operations.
 Operate in line with the corporate governance code and adequate internal control by performance reports are to the Risk Management Committee.

 In 2024, HARN did not violate good corporate governance, code of conduct, compliance with relevant laws and regulations, and has safety management and legal standards.